Ak Yum: An early Angkorian capital in the seventh century

-The origins and repair history of the temple are unclear.
-Stone carrying inscriptions, including one with a date corresponding to Saturday 10 June 674 AD during the reign of king Jayavarman I. The first structure on the site was a single-chamber brick sanctuary, probably constructed in the latter part of the 8th century.
+Ak Yum is an early 'Angkorian' type capital which may have been founded as early as the end of the seventh century.
+At least one Khmer inscription includes a date corresponding to Saturday 10 June 674 AD during the reign of king Jayavarman I. The first structure on the site was a single-chamber brick sanctuary, probably constructed in the latter part of the 8th century.
 Later it was remade into a larger stepped pyramid structure, with a base approximately 100 meters square.
-The expansion probably took place in the early 9th Century during the reign of King Jayavarman II, who is widely recognized as the founder of the Khmer Empire.
-When the West Baray reservoir was built in the 11th Century, Ak Yum was partially buried by the southern dike.
-The site was excavated in the 1932 under the direction of archaeologist George Trouvé.
+By all means, it appears that the first construction of the Prasat Ak Yum came before the foundation of the Angkorian Kingdom in 802 on Phnom Kulen.